-- Cinco de Mayo Cruise on the Northern Lights - May 5
+- Turnaround Cruise & Brunch for the U.S.S.
+Constitution on the Northern Lights - July 4th

 Although you can get burgers, other casual fare, and drinks from a cafe inside the Aquarium, why not explore some of the other terrific places to eat nearby?

 The Aquarium stamps your hand when you enter which allows you to leave and return at any time on the day of your visit.

 Here are some suggestions about where to eat near the Aquarium:

 - Faneuil Marketplace - Just on the other side of the Greenway across from the Aquarium - about a 3-minute walk.
 Head to the historic Food Court in Quincy Hall for tasty takeout choices, or into any of the restaurants throughout the Marketplace.
 If you're visiting Boston, the replica of Cheers and historic Durgin Park are a lot of fun.